StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/loss.md

 however, this will only matter if you use an optimization algorithm that makes use of the hessians.
 Our gefault algorithmn `LBFGS` from the package `Optim.jl` does not use hessians (for example, the `Newton` algorithmn from the same package does).

-Do improve performance even more, you can write a method of the form
+To improve performance even more, you can write a method of the form

 ```julia
 function objective_gradient!(ridge::Ridge, par, model::AbstractSemSingle)